-In Part One of our Web Traffic Blueprint article series, we explained that the key to turning a site into an automated traffic generation machine is to use an “expertly configured” WordPress website.
+In Part 1 of our WordPress Web Site Traffic Blueprint article series, we explained that the key to creating an automated web traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress site is not the same as a professionally-configured WordPress web site.
-An expertly configured WordPress blog is a site that is not only powered by WordPress, but has also been expertly set up and configured (either by yourself or professionally) to take advantage of the enormous power, ease-of-use and built-in functionality of WordPress and how it can be integrated with other sites, specifically in areas like search engine optimization, content syndication and analytics.
+As we also explained, an expertly configured WordPress website or blog is not the same thing as a professionally-configured WordPress website.
+An ”expertly configured” WordPress website or blog is a site that is not only driven by the WordPress CMS platform, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the enormous power, ease-of-use and built-in functionality of WordPress and its integration with other sites, specifically in areas like search engine optimization, 3rd-party site notification and analytics.

-(With an expertly configured WordPress website, all you have to do to automatically generate more web traffic is publish content regularly!)
+(With an expertly configured WordPress website, all you have to do to drive more traffic is publish great content regularly!)

-Once you have your WordPress site expertly configured and fully set up, all you need to do to generate more web traffic is add content on a regular basis.
+Once your WordPress site has been expertly configured and fully set up, all you need to do is publish great content regularly to bring more web traffic.

-As outlined in Part 1 of this article series, the components of the automated web traffic system are as follows:
+As outlined in Part 1 of this article series, the components of the automated traffic blueprint are as follows:

 - Setup